-- 4. Baxter's Chief Compliance & Trust Officer has the authority to call executive sessions of the Board or any committee thereof (including the Nominating, Corporate Governance & Public Policy Committee and the Quality, Compliance and Technology Committee) without the presence of Baxter's management, including the Chief Executive Officer or the General Counsel. - 5.
-Baxter's Chief Compliance & Trust Officer is required to meet no less frequently than quarterly with the Chief Executive Officer to discuss the status of various ethics & compliance matters.
-These meetings may be held with or without the General Counsel in the discretion of either the Chief Executive Officer or the Chief Compliance & Trust Officer. - C. Access to Management.
-The Board of Directors has complete access to Baxter's management, including to Baxter's Chief Compliance & Trust Officer.
-It is assumed that Board members will use judgment to be sure that this contact is not distracting to the business operations of the Company and that the Chief Executive Officer be appropriately informed of such contact. - D. Related Person Transactions.
+- 4. Baxter's Chief Compliance and Trust Officer has the authority to call executive sessions of the Board or any committee thereof (including the Nominating, Corporate Governance and Public Policy Committee and the Quality and Compliance Committee) without the presence of Baxter's management, including the Chief Executive Officer or the General Counsel. - 5.
+Baxter's Chief Compliance and Trust Officer is required to meet no less frequently than quarterly with the Chief Executive Officer to discuss the status of various ethics and compliance matters.
+These meetings may be held with or without the General Counsel at the discretion of either the Chief Executive Officer or the Chief Compliance and Trust Officer. - C. Related Person Transactions.
 The Board of Directors recognizes that related person transactions present a heightened risk of conflicts of interest.
-Accordingly, the Nominating, Corporate Governance & Public Policy Committee has been charged with reviewing related person transactions regardless of whether the transactions are reportable pursuant to Item 404 of Regulation S-K under the Securities Exchange Act of 1934, as amended.
-For purposes of these guidelines, a "related person transaction" is any transaction in which the Company was or is to be a participant and in which any related person has a direct or indirect material interest other than transactions that involve less than \$50,000 when aggregated with all similar transactions.
-For any related person transaction to be consummated or to continue, the Nominating, Corporate Governance & Public Policy Committee must approve or ratify the transaction.
-The Nominating, Corporate Governance & Public Policy Committee reviews related person transactions as they arise and are reported to such committee.
-The Nominating, Corporate Governance & Public Policy Committee also reviews materials prepared by the Corporate Secretary to determine whether any related person transactions have occurred that have not been reported.
-These materials are prepared based in part upon information provided by executive officers and directors in their D&O questionnaires as well as a review of certain accounting records of the Company.
+Accordingly, the Nominating, Corporate Governance and Public Policy Committee has been charged with reviewing related person transactions regardless of whether the transactions are reportable pursuant to Item 404 of Regulation S-K under the Securities Exchange Act of 1934, as amended.
+For purposes of these Guidelines, a "related person transaction" is any transaction in which the Company was or is to be a participant and in which any related person has a direct or indirect material interest other than transactions that involve less than \$120,000 when a ggregated with all similar transactions.
+For any related person transaction to be consummated or to continue, the Nominating, Corporate Governance and Public Policy Committee must approve or ratify the transaction.
+The Nominating, Corporate Governance and Public Policy Committee reviews related person transactions as they arise and are reported to such Committee.
+The Nominating, Corporate Governance and Public Policy Committee also reviews materials prepared by the Corporate Secretary to determine whether any related person transactions have occurred that have not been reported.
 It is the Company's policy to disclose all related person transactions in the Company's applicable filings to the extent required by the Securities Act of 1933 and the Securities Exchange Act of 1934 and the rules and regulations promulgated thereunder.

-For purposes of these guidelines, a "related person" is any person who is, or at any time since the beginning of the Company's last fiscal year was
+For purposes of these Guidelines, a "related person" is any person who is, or at any time since the beginning of the Company's last fiscal year was:

-- an executive officer or director (including in each case nominees for director), - any shareholder owning in excess of five percent of the Company's common stock, and - an immediate family member of an executive officer, director, or five percent shareholder.
+- an executive officer or director (including in each case nominees for director), - a ny stockholder owning in excess of five percent of the Company's common stock, and - an immediate family member of an executive officer, director, or five percent stockholder.

-For purposes of these guidelines, an "immediate family member" includes a person's spouse, parents, stepparents, children, stepchildren, siblings, mothers and fathers-in-law, sons and daughters-in-law, brothers and sisters-in-law, and anyone (other than employees) who shares such person's home.
+For purposes of these Guidelines, an "immediate family member" includes a person's spouse, parents, stepparents, children, stepchildren, siblings, mothers- and fathers-in-law, sons- and daughters-in-law, brothers and sisters-in-law, and anyone (other than employees) who shares such person's home.